Best time to dive the Solomon Islands Liveaboards Diving - Best Dive Sites Solomon Islands

 Take a look at the Liveaboard Cruise options below.

-Solomon Islands Diving - 2 LIVEABOARDS
+Best time to dive the Solomon Islands Liveaboards Diving - Best Dive Sites Solomon Islands - 2 LIVEABOARDS

 Bilikiki Liveaboard in Solomon Islands has been exploring the Solomon Islands for over 25 years.
 She is 38 metres long with a 7 metre beam, making her a suitably large and stable ship designed for South Pacific conditions.
 Bilikiki offers a large sun deck, plenty of covered areas and air-conditioned accommodation.
 There are ten deluxe cabins, all with private showers and toilets.
 Bilikiki operates from Honiara, on Guadalcanal Island, to the best dive sites the Solomon Islands have to offer.Book Now